Internet disrupted, streets quiet in South Sudan after call for protests | Law-Order

 Internet services in South Sudan were disrupted on Monday and security forces patrolled the streets after activists called for protests against President Salva Kiir's government.

 The capital Juba was quieter than usual as residents sheltered inside.
-A coalition of activist groups reiterated their call on Sunday for rallies demanding Kiir's resignation.
+Internet access was restored on Monday evening, residents said, although service was slow.
+A coalition of activist groups had reiterated their call on Sunday for rallies demanding Kiir's resignation.
 However, there was no sign by mid-afternoon of big street gatherings in Juba.
 Some activists told Reuters they were in hiding for security reasons.

 The activists accuse Kiir's government of corruption and failing to protect the population or provide basic services.
 The government has repeatedly denied allegations from rights and advocacy groups of abuses and corruption.
 Addressing lawmakers as he opened a new session of parliament, Kiir termed those behind the calls as people "who wish us ill".